Hammarn/Populationsgenomik/README.md

 ```

 #### What do you see?
-What information does this give you about your unkown populationss?
+What information does this give you about your unkown populations?
-#### Can you figure out which they are?
+#### Can you figure out who they are?

-Once you are finished with looking at the PONG output you can click and save some output to file and hen close program by hitting `ctrl - c` in the reminal tab running it.
+Once you are finished with looking at the PONG output you can click and save some output to file and hen close program by hitting `ctrl - c` in the terminal tab running it.